How to Enable Immutable Snapshots on Synology DSM 7

 Monitor snapshot storage growth

 Snapshots consume storage space as data changes.
 Monitor Storage Manager regularly to avoid unexpected capacity issues.
+Learn how to protect data using Synology immutable snapshots.

 Immutable Snapshots vs Backup